HarshvMahawar/GSoC-23-SPDX-SWH/README.md

 The tool currently supports projects from two origin types that are [PyPI](https://archive.softwareheritage.org/browse/search/?q=&with_visit=true&with_content=true&visit_type=pypi) and [NPM](https://archive.softwareheritage.org/browse/search/?q=&with_visit=true&with_content=true&visit_type=npm) source packages where the tool takes in the [SoftWare Heritage persistent IDentifier(SWHID)](https://docs.softwareheritage.org/devel/swh-model/persistent-identifiers.html) of the project and writes the generated SBOM in the specified path.

+#### What is the need for this tool?
+By generating SPDX documents for Software Heritage archive projects, this initiative simplifies the management of open-source software.
+Developers can effortlessly trace software origins, licenses, and vulnerabilities.
+This development simplifies risk analysis, and speeds up audits, all supporting long-lasting open-source practices and strengthening secure software creation.

 ### Contributions
 | Title |  Commit |
 |:----------:|:--------:|